kmackenzieii/genderfree-scottish/src/pages/faq.md

 ### Will this happen regularly?
 When?
 The current plan is to dance on odd Thursdays --first, third, and fifth when available.
-The next dances after this will be October 17th and November 7th (we will not be dancing on Halloween)